SeaGL/seagl.github.io/health_and_safety_policy.md

 ## Definitions

-- **Require** means that a measure is a strict condition of entry.
-Violations will be acted on by the organizers, and may result in removal from the conference without recourse.
-- **Expect** means that a measure is considered to be reasonable conduct at the event, and reports of non-compliance will be treated as incidents of Harassment (as referred to in our [Code of Conduct](/coc)).
+- **Expect** means that a measure is a condition of entry and considered to be reasonable conduct at the event.
+Reports of non-compliance will be treated as incidents of Harassment (as referred to in our [Code of Conduct](/coc)) and may result in removal from the conference without recourse.
 - **Encourage** means that a measure is voluntary, however, compliance will improve the health and safety standards for attendees.
 - **Commit** means that the organizers will ensure that a measure will be in place during the conference.
 - **Strive** means that the organizers will attempt to set a measure in place during the conference.